e271828e/Flight.jl/prototypes/kernel/NOTES.md

 legally (`"units.1.…"`) by default instead of minting a slash-bearing face name for §8.6's check to refuse; an explicit `prefix` is used verbatim.

+**Increment 21, part 1 — the compile product gets a name.** `compile` returned a NamedTuple of fresh buffers with the phase bodies closed over them; that product is the spec's *executor* (§9.7) — the compiled execution form of the schedule over its own buffers, at one scalar — and it is now `Executor{T}`, declared beside `compile` in `build.jl`.
+The `Simulation` traded ten fields for
+one: `store`, `xbuf`, `ẋbuf`, `clock`, `bodies`, `events`, `sstores` and `mstores` all live on the executor it owns, and `layout` and `flat` were duplicates of `exec.act.layout` and `build.flat`.
+No `getproperty` forwarding was added, deliberately: every call site now spells `sim.exec.xbuf`, and that is what keeps ownership visible once the services arrive and instantiate executors of their own (§9.2: "every buffer set has exactly one owner").
+The three evaluation entry points moved with the buffers — `evaluate!`, `_round!` in its three arities and the condition register's `apply!` all take an `Executor` now, with one-line `Simulation` methods delegating — so a service can evaluate a scratch world with no `Simulation` to hang it on.

+Nothing else changed, and nothing was meant to: the extraction is behaviour-preserving by construction, and §7.5's gates are its acceptance test.
+`step!`, `evaluate!`, the four phase bodies in both arities, `boundary!`, `offtick_boundary!`, `frame!` and `drain!` all still measure zero — the extra `getfield` through `sim.exec` folds away exactly as the seam's other indirections do.
+One trap surfaced on the way, worth recording because it is invisible in the diff: naming the local `evset` was forced, because a local named `events` inside `compile` shadows the `events(c)` declaration accessor the same function calls, and the model then fails to build at all.

 ## The properties the tests pin down

 Each of these is a spec claim rather than a programming convenience: